The pros of Swiss Airbnb’s

 No official regulation

-There is no official Swiss organization that checks Airbnb’s or provides a third party for guests to complain.
-It will depend on your host whether guidelines for safety, hygiene and comfort are met.
-This is different for many other types of Swiss accommodation.
-Examples:
+There is no official Swiss organization that checks Airbnb quality or provides assistance to guests.
+It depends on your host whether guidelines for safety, hygiene, and comfort are met.
+This is different from many other types of Swiss accommodation:

 - Holiday homes and apartments are checked and classified by the Swiss Tourism Federation.